How to Make a Sparkle Glue Slime Kit — Easy Step-by-Step Guide

 Can I use regular glue for slime?

 For this sparkle slime recipe, it's best to use clear PVA school glue.
-Other types of glue may not have the right properties to activate properly with the contact lens solution.
+Regular white school glue also works, but clear glue allows the glitter to shine through more vibrantly.
+Other types of glue, such as glue sticks, craft glues that aren't PVA-based, or super glue, may not have the right properties to activate properly with the contact lens solution and will likely not result in slime.
+Always look for 'PVA' on the glue bottle to ensure success.

 How long does homemade slime last?